 As an employer, we strive to hire teachers and staff members who are willing to build relationships with and mentor the children and their families.
 We currently have 2 deaf teachers, 12 hearing teachers, 2 deaf house mothers and 2 hearing deaf mothers, five full time administration staff and five women who support us through kitchen and cleaning work.

-At the end of their training, the children are provided with a literacy certificate and placement into local government-run schools for the deaf.
 Our goal is to train students, especially those from Upper Egypt, who are willing to work in schools to improve the quality of education for the deaf in Egypt, especially in our established Community Based Rehabilitation programs.

 Our students come from both Muslim and Christian homes and often are from families where both parents and other siblings are hearing.
 This situation frequently leads to misunderstanding in the family.
 Therefore, at the Deaf Unit, we seek to provide opportunities for better communication between deaf and hearing people.
 We offer classes once a week to the parents and people within the local community.
 The classes teach sign language, help educate them on incorrect stereotypes of the deaf, and give them the opportunity to build connections with other families that have deaf children.